phiamo/symfony-bootstrap/README.md

 Symfony-Bootstrap Edition
 =========================

-This is the Standatd Edition of symfony enriched with twitters/bootstrap by using the MopaBootstrapBundle Its intended to kickstart your development and as an alternative to symfony-standard edition (https://github.com/symfony/symfony-standard/tree/master/web) which it is also based on!
+This is the Standard Edition of [Symfony2](http://symfony.com/) enriched with [twitters/bootstrap](http://github.com/twitter/bootstrap), by using the [MopaBootstrapBundle](http://github.com/phiamo/MopaBootstrapBundle).
+It is intended to kickstart your development, serving as an alternative to [symfony-standard edition](https://github.com/symfony/symfony-standard/tree/master/web), which is what symfony-bootstrap is based on!

 There is a live preview available here:
     http://bootstrap.mohrenweiserpartner.de/mopa/bootstrap